The Benefits of a Cloud-Based LIMS Over On-Prem

 LIMS integrations illustration

-Whether you are trying to improve the reliability of your results or meet certain compliance regulations, how you manage your lab’s data is critical.
+Whether you are trying to improve the reliability of your results or meet specific compliance regulations, how you manage your lab’s data is critical.

-You’d be wise to invest in a LIMS for your lab, but what scales better, an on-premises (on-prem) or cloud-based LIMS?
+You’d be wise to invest in a LIMS for your lab, but which scales better, an on-premises (on-prem) or cloud-based LIMS?

 Either way, you will leverage a LIMS to manage your lab’s workflows, data, and inventory, but there are key differences between the two that you need to be aware of.
-In this article, we will compare these options and highlight the benefits of a cloud-based LIMS for modern labs.
+In this article, we will compare these options and highlight the benefits of a cloud-based LIMS for modern labs; and as you’ll see in a real example later, one wrong decision nearly brought a lab’s operations to a halt.

 What is a LIMS

-Traditionally, LIMS were deployed on-premises, meaning the software was installed and run on the lab's servers and infrastructure.
+Traditionally, all software was deployed on-premises.
+That means the software was installed and run on your servers and infrastructure rather than your vendor’s (in the cloud).

 The main differences between on-prem and cloud-based LIMS are: